 The undergraduate physics teacher preparation program is based on completion of a BS in Physics degree with supplemental required classes.
-The degree requires a strong foundation in physics and mathematics, comprising at least 63 physics, math, and related credits.
-Among these related credits, teacher candidates take courses in biology, chemistry, and earth science, which are beyond the requirements for the physics major.
+The degree requires a strong foundation in physics and mathematics, comprising at least 65 physics, math, and related credits.
+Among these related credits, teacher candidates take courses in biology, chemistry, and either earth science or astronomy, which are beyond the requirements for the physics major.
 The current physics major requires 37 credits with the PHY designator.
 All students are encouraged to undertake research.
 Laboratory work comprises a significant portion of the degree credits and an exhibition of written expression is required.
-(Students who will receive the BS under old rules must receive at least 36 credits of PHY courses for the education minor, as required by the state.)
 Students must pass all PHY courses with a minimum grade of C. New York State will not accept a C- or lower for teacher certification.